-Seagrasses are submerged flowering plants found in shallow marine waters all around the coasts of Scotland, from the great firths of the east, to the sea lochs and islands of the west.
+Seagrasses are flowering plants found in shallow marine waters all around the coasts of Scotland, from the great firths of the east to the sea lochs and islands of the west.
 There are two true species of seagrass in Scotland (Eelgrass and Dwarf eelgrass).

 - Lack of data on extent and distribution of seagrass sites.

 - Physical damage from anchoring, poorly designed mooring systems, trampling, dredging, coastal development, and mobile fishing gear.